chriskrycho/v5.chriskrycho.com/site/essays/Feeds are Not Fit for Gardening.md

 [mb]: https://micro.blog

-## A New Kind of Feed

-As useful as these kinds of hacks might be, though, the fact that we have to hack them in this way in the first place is suggestive.
-What would a protocol for updates which treats “gardens” as a top priority look like?

-==TODO: actually sketch out these changes!==

-Note that these changes are *not* the same as the set of changes which would make updates more useful for stream-like content, but they have some overlap. ==TODO: what overlap?==

-Should we even call this new thing a “feed”?
-Perhaps not.

-==TODO: keep going!==

 ## Hacks

 Even assuming that the vision I outlined is appealing, it will take time for these ideas to percolate, time for specs to be written and implemented, time for readers to add better support.
 What might we do in the meantime?
 How can we hack better support in *now*, using the existing infrastructure?
 Some ideas: